Namdrib/java-minesweeper/README.md

 # java-minesweeper
 A Java version of Microsoft XP Mineseweeper.
-The GUI is built using Java Swing, with the sound component using JavaFX.
+The GUI is built using Java AWT and Swing, with the sound component using JavaFX.
 This may be ported to JavaFX in the future.

 ## Requirements
 - Java 8 or higher